 The New England Scenic Trail covers Long Island Sound through the mountain summits in Connecticut and Massachusetts.
-The trail immerses you in the unique New England landscape from serene farmlands, forests, streams, steep river valleys, and traprock ridges with waterfalls and delightful views.
+The trail immerses you in the unique New England landscape, from serene farmlands, forests, streams, steep river valleys, and traprock ridges with waterfalls and delightful views.

 Travel through 41 historic villages as you follow the trail and take in cultural and natural experiences.
 This trail is a popular choice for thru-hikers as most people finish it in 2-4 weeks.
-While the route is rugged in areas, the overall path isn’t extremely difficult.
+While the route is rugged in some areas, the overall path isn’t extremely difficult.

 The New England Trail – Trail Review (Video)

 States: MI, MN, ND, NY, OH, PA, VT, WI

 The North Country trail covers eight states and travels through the hills and valleys carved from the glaciers.
 You will experience many lakes and streams with cold, clear waters, prairies, forests, grasslands, native wildlife, and glimpses into the history of America’s settlement and growth as a nation.

 The Western Terminus is in Lake Sakakawea State Park in North Dakota, and the Eastern Terminus is in upstate Vermont.
 As the longest of the scenic trails, you’ll cover the northern part of the US, and you’ll find numerous entry points along the way for a wonderful day or weekend hikes.

 Pacific Crest National Scenic Trail

 Length: 2,650 miles